RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-02-04-ai-book-rating-predictor.md

 ## Reflections on Learning Journey

 This project was not only about building a predictor.
 It was about practicing an end-to-end cycle.
 From idea to code, from local environment to public deployment, every step mattered.
 I learned the importance of environment isolation, the ease of deploying on cloud platforms, and the responsibility that comes with even small predictions.
-Models can mislead if poorly communicated.
+Models can mislead if not accurately communicated.
 Thus, clarity of output is as important as accuracy of model.

 ---